fooziex/fooziex.github.io/README.md

 [Notepad++](https://notepad-plus-plus.org/): "free (as in 'free speech' and also as in 'free beer') source code editor and Notepad replacement that supports several languages"

-[Process Hacker](https://processhacker.sourceforge.io/): fancy process monitor with advanced features, superior to Sysinternals Process Manager.
-"A free, powerful, multi-purpose tool that helps you monitor system resources, debug software and detect malware."
+[Process Hacker](https://processhacker.sourceforge.io/): "free, powerful, multi-purpose tool that helps you monitor system resources, debug software and detect malware"

+[PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/): "free implementation of SSH and Telnet for Windows and Unix platforms, along with an xterm terminal emulator"

 [Q-Dir](http://q-dir.com/): "great alternative file manager for Windows with a amazing Quadro-View technique"

+[ShutUp10++ (from O&O)](https://www.oo-software.com/en/shutup10): "Decide for yourself how important your “comfort” is when weighed up with your privacy and how to protect it"

 [Sysinternals Suite](https://docs.microsoft.com/en-us/sysinternals/downloads/sysinternals-suite): "utilities to help you manage, troubleshoot and diagnose your Windows systems and applications"